kubgus/terminal-blackjack/README.md

 ## Build

-This will build the executable and run it.
+This will build and run the executable.

 ```bash
 g++ -o blackjack main.cpp